 Taking a CBE is naturally a different experience to a traditional paper based exam.
 You will be given questions which have been randomly selected within certain parameters from a substantial question bank.
 You will have 60 minutes with which to answer the questions.

-Key features of the look and feel of the CBEs are:
+Key features of the look and feel of the CBEs are outlined below, but you must watch the tutorial above, which shows you these features:

 At the top of the screen there is a progress bar showing you how far through the exam you are.